ann0see/bananianX/README.md

 Website: https://jonisc.github.io/bananianX/
 <br> You can translate BananianX into your Language.
 Use the file "bananianXTranslate.sh" in the folder "Other Language".
 Please rename the script to eg. "bananianXFR.sh" for the french translation.
 I have translated BananianX to my native language german.
 #Contact
-You can contact me with this form: https://goo.gl/forms/qAs64z4lgxsgUxVp2 or E-Mail: bananianx@t-online.de
+You can contact me with this form: <a href="https://goo.gl/forms/qAs64z4lgxsgUxVp2">Contact</a> or you can e-mail me: bananianx@t-online.de